What is MOQ (Minimum Order Quantity)?

 What is MOQ?
 The minimum order quantity (MOQ) is the smallest order size suppliers will accept when you order goods from them.
 It can be expressed as a quantity, although some suppliers work with a minimum order value.

 Determining the minimum order quantity for each product is an important part of the inventory planning process for the supplier or wholesaler.
 The aim is to minimize shortages and maximize profitability.
-Inventory consumes much of a business’s cash flow; MOQ aims to strike a balance between having enough to fulfill orders without tying up too much cash.
+Inventory consumes much of a business’s cash flow; MOQ aims to strike a balance between having enough to fulfill orders without tying up too much cash and so MOQ meaning will vary in quantity by vendor.

 By setting minimum order quantities for its customers, a supplier or wholesaler sets parameters to make the orders worth their while.
 For one, the MOQ ensures the business is maximizing the amount it can ship at a given shipping rate, i.e. if shipping twenty of an item costs the same as shipping ten of that item due to the weight ranges on shipping price lists, the business can reduce cost of shipping for each unit by requiring twenty items be purchased at a time.
 This same principal can be applied to labor costs.